Dealing With Dementia: Making the Most of an Alzheimer's Diagnosis

 No, I'm in no way saying that anyone needs or deserves Alzheimer's disease or dementia or strokes or anything of the sort.
 What I am saying is that Daddy really seemed, at most times at least, to be pretty content to play the hand he was dealt.
 We don't always get to choose.
 We often don't get what we want, but we can always try to make what we have work.

 Making it all work, even with Alzheimer's

-That being said, when he got ready to fix something he likely didn’t have the exact part he needed or he may not have been able to lay his hands on it if he did.
+That being said, when he got ready to fix something, he likely didn't have the exact part he needed, or he may not have been able to lay his hands on it if he did.
 He always made it work anyway.
 Whatever was available to him was put to use.
-He might have had to piece things together or bend them or jam them into something sideways, but he always seemed to find a way.
+He might have had to piece things together, bend them, or jam them into something sideways, but he always seemed to find a way.

-He never was the kind of guy who needed to have the newest and best.
-He didn’t expect every little thing to run smoothly.
-He didn’t need all of the parts of something to match perfectly in paint color or be completely consistent.
-I think he’d agree with me in saying that the scars and bumps and mismatched parts made things a whole lot more interesting.
+He never was the kind of guy who needed the newest and best.
+He didn't expect every little thing to run smoothly.
+He didn't need all of the parts of something to match perfectly in paint color or be entirely consistent.
+I think he'd agree with me in saying that the scars, bumps, and mismatched parts made things much more interesting.

 New things with perfect pieces molded precisely together were nice, but they lacked the history and ingenuity that his Frankenstein-like projects had.
 Much like his television tastes, he could have wanted one thing, but another would do just fine.
 His dementia wasn't something any of us would have ordered from a catalog or placed in our cart, but we found ways around it when he was diagnosed years after that conversation.